 What the Water Wants, while focused on the Ohio Creek Watershed, proposes translatable strategies for coastal resilience in vulnerable urban settlements threatened by sea level rise, environmental degradation, and the loss of cultural heritage.
 The intense global interest in the urban implications of climate change and sea level rise, as well as the poetic possibilities at the threshold of land and water, underscore the timely significance of artists making space for water.

 “As the country and the arts sector begin to work towards a post-pandemic world, the National Endowment for the Arts is proud to announce this Our Town funding.
-These awards will support cross-sector partnerships such as the one lead by [Name of organization] that demonstrate the power of the arts to help communities create a better future for themselves.” said NEA Acting Chairman Ann Eilers.
+These awards will support cross-sector partnerships such as the one lead by the City of Norfolk, that demonstrate the power of the arts to help communities create a better future for themselves.” said NEA Acting Chairman Ann Eilers.

 Through artistic expressions we hope to strengthen infrastructure and preparedness of our low-lying coastal region for the flooding challenges we face today and moving forward.

 Staff salaries, marketing and surveys and assessments will be in-kind to make up the grant match, managed by Norfolk Arts and the Elizabeth River Project.

 The total budget for the completed, delivered, and installed artwork will be $135,000.
 This will cover artist’s honorarium, fabrication, materials, shipping, insurance, travel expenses necessary to complete the project, project plaque, final documentation and any incidental expenses.
 The artist will hire a Virginia licensed contractor to install the artwork(s).